 Ketamine isn’t a first-line treatment for depression.
 Instead, ketamine clinics focus on a smaller group: patients with so-called “refractory” or “treatment-resistant” depression that doesn’t respond to common treatments like talk therapy and antidepressants.

 An estimated one-third of people with depression fall into this category, and their lives can be full of misery and suicidal thoughts.
-“Most of our patients have been severely disabled and impaired for many years,” said Dr. Cristina Cusin, a psychiatrist who studies ketamine at Massachusetts General Hospital.
+“Most of our patients have been severely disabled and impaired for many years,” said Cristina Cusin, MD, associate professor of psychiatry and director of the ketamine clinic at Massachusetts General Hospital.
 “A patient can get pretty desperate.”

 2. Ketamine isn’t an easy or simple fix